 Of course you could make a loaf of pumpkin zucchini bread but we love making muffins because they cook a bit faster, are already portioned out, and you can ensure the middle gets done (in a loaf it’s tough to get the middle just right without over baking the outsides and making them a bit dry, that’s just me).

 I’ve made zucchini pineapple bread for years so this was kinda’ the same idea but pumpkin was the main focus.

 You could use a mini muffin pan, standard size, or mini bundt pan like we did here (then flipped them over so you can see the bottom here) it is really up to you.
 The timing would just need to be adjusted depending on what size pumpkin zucchini muffins you made.

 I’ll share bake times with you below.

-- Always add wet ingredients into one bowl
+- For any easy muffin recipe you’ll need to add wet ingredients into one bowl

 - Dry ingredients like flour, baking soda, etc…. should be mixed in a separate bowl

 - Then combine the two slowly

 - Shred zucchini on a paper towel and squeeze out excess moisture (seen below)